akshayravikumar/blog/_posts/2020-07-06-graph-dictionary.md

 ## Implementation

-Let's demonstrate this upper bound using Python code!
+Let's demonstrate this upper bound using code!
 We can emulate worst-case behavior by wrapping everything with an object with a constant hash value:

 ```python
 class C: